Aidoneus/Membrane/README.md

 ## Launch

 You can start the bot using the following command: `node membrane.js`.
-Script expects a file named `membrane.json` to be in the same folder to be working correctly (see below the "Configuration" section).
+Script expects a file named `membrane.json` to be in the same folder (see below the "Configuration" section).
 Script also supports some optional arguments:

 - `-h`, `--help`: prints help message.
-- `-s`, `--silent`: disabled most of logging/"console" output.
+- `-s`, `--silent`: disables most of logging/"console" output.

 ## Configuration